Most Common Plumbing Issues

 I have found that a toilet leak is a common occurrence.
-If you notice an increase in your water bill but no other leaks.Lessening Shower PressureYou might need to hire a plumber if the pressure in your recent shower doesn't seem to be as strong as it was.
+If you notice an increase in your water bill but no other leaks.

 This also depends on how hard your water is.
 These minerals eventually obstruct the flow of water to your shower head.
 And San Diego does have hard water.

 It can be exceedingly challenging to handle a backed-up sewage system.
 It smell bad, causes a mess everywhere, and costs a lot of money to fix.